JUL-13N/KRC20/README.md

 ## 🎯 Supported Tokens

 This API works with any KRC20 token available on the Kaspa network.
-Popular tokens include:
+Token example:

 - `nacho` - Nacho the Kat (NACHO)
-- `kango` - Kango token
-- `kaspy` - Kaspy token
 - And many others available on the Kaspa network

 ## 🚀 Deployment